aryanshu1911/ResumeGPT/README.md

-# 🚀 ResumeGPT — AI-Powered Career Path Analyzer
+# 🚀 ResumeGPT: AI-Powered Career Path Analyzer

 A full-stack application that parses resumes, extracts key entities using NLP, and recommends career paths using semantic embeddings.